sinavarasina/runa/README.md

 a privilage escalation program inpired by doas (opendoas) (or based on).

-(i use to tracing the main function of opendoas)

 ## Description
-runa is a privilage escalation program with initial target as rewriting opendoas with rust as initial release (v1.0), but it doesnt mean to always stick with doas/opendoas.
+runa is a privilage escalation program with initial target to rewriting opendoas with rust as initial release (v1.0), but it doesnt mean to always stick with doas/opendoas.

 ## Plan